Dr. Shirley's Web Courses

 map of Middle East - prehistoric sites

-Notes : Not all the places and countries shown existed together at the same time.
+Notes : Not all the places and peoples shown existed simultaneously

 Palaeolithic (Old Stone Age - cave dwellers, hunting and fishing) remains have been found in caves at Kebara in Mount Carmel (the Kebaran culture), at Shanidar, Zarzi, and Palegawra in Mesopotamia, and the Francthi cave in Greece.